-Finally, advanced students need longer (yet manageable) recordings which will train them to keep their concentration up for longer periods of time, and prepare them to understand movies.
+Advanced students need longer (yet manageable) recordings which will train them to keep their concentration up for longer periods of time, and prepare them to understand longer conversations.

-- Working with a movie that comes with French subtitles is possible for the most advanced students, when they apply the step-by-step method below.
+- Studying French with a movie which comes with French subtitles is possible for the most advanced students, when they apply my step-by-step method below.

 - Audio magazine with transcripts and translations are also a good tool for advanced students.

 - And then of course there are my French audio novels: they feature different speeds of recording and enunciation and focus on today’s modern glided pronunciation.
 Learn French easily at home and on the go on any device!

 7 Step Method to Improve Your French Listening Skills

 The method to study is the same for all levels.

 - Pick a recording adapted to your level (see above)